 Also, right off shore from Cheeca Lodge is the gorgeous Cheeca Rocks, one of the best snorkeling spots in Islamorada.

-This is a great choice for your trip to Islamorada – I am already looking forward to when I get to stay here again!
+Cheeca Lodge is a great choice for your trip to Islamorada, especially if you are traveling as a couple!
+I am already looking forward to when I get to stay here again!

 Psst: Planning a trip to the Florida Keys?
 Don’t forget to check out my Ultimate Florida Keys Travel Guide!